-Square Dancing Day exists to celebrate the square dance form of folk dancing, and is a great excuse to get out and “Dosey Do”.
+National Square Dancing Day exists to celebrate the square dance form of folk dancing, and is a great excuse to get out and “Dosey Do”.
 This fun, healthy and simple form of dance with a long history definitely deserves a holiday all of its own, and it has one!

-The History of Square Dancing Day
+History of National Square Dancing Day

-How to Celebrate Square Dancing Day
+How to celebrate National Square Dancing Day